 Basalt dyke tours of Grand Teton

 Nearly two hundred thousand years ago, glaciers from Yellowstone melted over a period of thousands of years.
 Moreover, as it did, it brought rocks and soil to the Jackson valley which was now a one mile hole deep.
 Moraine from the glacier filled the hole and made it flat the way it looks today.
 Driving through the Tetons, you wouldn’t know a third historic event occurred perhaps half a million years ago.
 The earth mantle could have cracked and released basalt volcanic magma.
 The magma cut the Tetons vertically at least in one place and remains as a visible dyke today, according to a geologist.
 The basalt dyke is visible.
 There is a second intrusion that is possibly a basalt dyke as well, perhaps there are more.
 Grand Teton tours can be more fun with some understanding of Grand Teton Park geology.
 National Park Service

 Lake Yellowstone Geological tour and Yellowstone History

-Grand Teton tours can be more fun with some understanding of Grand Teton Park geology.
 Lake Yellowstone geology tour is centered around the Lava Creek Caldera and beyond.
 It is part of the larger Caldera Rim which covers the lower loop of Yellowstone, extending westwards towards Idaho.
-700,000 years ago there was an explosion, where Lake Yellowstone is today.
+640,000 years ago there was an explosion, where Lake Yellowstone is today.
 And there were subsequent mini explosions that followed.
 As a result, parts of Lake Yellowstone are 400 feet deep.
 Pictures of the underwater of Lake Yellowstone show intricate miniature silicon “pipes” which have naturally formed over thousands of years.
 Fumaroles flow through these pipes or plumbing systems into the lake.
-In the winter, steam coming from the pipes is capable of warming concentrated ice on the edges of the lake.
+What is more, hot geysers can be seen ebbing through the lake shore.
+In the winter, the entire Lake Yellowstone is frozen, while the lake shore does not.
 Archive

 A Look at Yellowstone volcanic history | Moses Yamtal geology tours